 Hi!
 My name is Joshua Messer, and I’m proud to say that I represent the great College of Ag by being an Ag Ambassador.
 I’m currently a Molecular Biology and Chemistry double major, and I hope to use those degrees to get into an MD/Ph.
 D program.
 I’m also heavily involved around campus, most prominently representing the College in the ASUW Student Senate.

-Jacob Zumo–Hello, I’m Jacob and I’m from Cheyenne, Wyoming.
+Hello, I’m Jacob and I’m from Cheyenne, Wyoming.
 I am honored to become a member of the Ag Ambassadors at the University of Wyoming, and look forward to representing the College of Ag.
 Our unique college offers diverse majors, and it will be great to meet and work with students from other walks of life and interests as an ambassador.
-My major here at UW is Molecular Biology.
-After college, I plan on continuing on into medical school, but before that I hope to study abroad.
-I am grateful for all the opportunities provided to me by the college of Agriculture and Natural Resources and UW.
+My major is Molecular Biology.
+After college I plan on continuing on to medical school, but before that I hope to study abroad.
+I am grateful for all the opportunities provided to me by the college of Agriculture and Natural Resources at UW.